OSHChip/oshchip-vagrant/README.md

 `vagrant up` and go!
 Follow the instructions at the end, you should be able to simply `vagrant ssh` in and build, flash and debug the project.

+# Intro
+`vagrant` utilized `Virtual Box` to provide a consistent developement environment, preloaded with all the tools required to build flash and debug `OSHChip`

 # Requirements
 Ensure you have installed
 * vagrant